Overcoming obstacles can be difficult.

 a.)
 Were you successful in meeting the challenge?

 b.)
-Were your resources used as effectively and efficiently as possible?
+Were your resources used effectively and efficiently?

 c.)
 What strengths and weaknesses have you identified in your process?
 How can your strengths be enhanced and your weaknesses eliminated or mitigated?

-Remember to take account of your successes as well, congratulate yourself and try to emulate them for the next project.
-Anything you are able to learn and take away from your current experience will only improve on your future efforts.
+Remember to consider your successes as well, congratulate yourself and try to emulate them for the next project.

 a.)
-You have a very long to-do list, filled with urgent and time-consuming items, but instead of diving right in, you waste time doing low-priority, less time-sensitive and easy tasks that could easily wait.
+You have a long to-do list filled with urgent and time-consuming items, but instead of diving right in, you waste time doing low-priority, less time-sensitive, and easy tasks that could easily wait.

 c.)
-You find yourself waiting endlessly for just the right moment to begin working.
+You wait endlessly for just the right moment to work.

 a.)
 Avoid distractions and interruptions by keeping a neatly organized workspace and only checking emails at set times during the day.

 b.)
-Take regular, structured breaks with a preset time limit, which will help cut down on unplanned breaks which tend to waste more time.
+Take regular, structured breaks with a preset time limit, which will help cut down on unplanned breaks, which waste more time.

 c.)
 Set realistic goals with specific deadlines that are achievable.

 d.)
 Remind yourself that the best time to tackle the most pressing item on your list is now.
-Try to persevere and push through even if things are not working out exactly to plan.
+Try to persevere and push through even if things are not going according to plan.

 Jack Nicklaus has said: